Dalageo/ML-TitanicShipwreck/README.md

 - **2. Filling Missing Data**: This approach fills in missing values in an effort to retain more data and potentially enhance the model's performance.

 Overall, more robust models (Random Forest, XGBoost) were achieved using the second approach, which involved filling in missing values.
-The developed model was also submitted to Kaggle’s [Titanic-Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic) competition, where it ranked in the top 9.38% (1316 out of 14036).
+A version of the developed model was also submitted to Kaggle’s [Titanic-Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic) competition, where it ranked in the top 9.38% (1316 out of 14036).

 <div align="center">
 <img src="https://github.com/user-attachments/assets/0b991de5-3238-4b7f-96bd-99216d136574" alt="Kaggle" width = "800" height = "150"/>